pnevyk/flui/README.md

 ## License

-Tipograph is MIT licensed.
+Flui is MIT licensed.
 Feel free to use it, contribute or spread the word.
 Created with love by Petr Nevyhoštěný ([Twitter](https://twitter.com/pnevyk)).